alvisespano/Lw/doc/spec.md

 #### Lw vs. OCaml

 OCaml is a great language and Lw has learned a number of lessons from it.
-All the basic ML subset of constructs are equivalent when not equal, and even some syntactic choices are the same - e.g. the `function` keyword standing for the lambda abstraction with pattern matching.
+All the basic ML constructs are equivalent when not equal, and even some syntactic choices are the same - e.g. the `function` keyword standing for the lambda abstraction with pattern matching.
 Lw does not have a module system though, nor an object system.
 Lw has a very powerful form of row-typed records, though, and that resembles the way object types work in OCaml.
 Moreover, Lw has heavyweight GADTs as well as lightweight polymorphic variants, as late OCaml revisions do - but in Lw everything is more tied together and does not feel like a language extension.
 Overloading is another story though: OCaml does not support any form of overloading and it does not support the form of constrained polymorphism that Lw offers as central mechanism.
 This is a major difference.